"I'm Not Happy In My Relationship": How To Improve Your Mental Health In An Unhappy Relationship

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.

 If any of the signs above resonate with you, it could indicate that you are unhappy in your relationship.
-Although most partnerships go through hard times and changes in satisfaction, if you’re not having any good times with your partner, it could indicate a deeper problem.
+Although most partnerships experience hard times and changes in satisfaction, if you’re not having any good times with your partner, it could indicate a deeper problem.
 Long-term, staying in an unhappy relationship could be unhealthy for your and your partner’s mental health.

 Evaluate the situation: Are there other factors?

 Before you identify your relationship as the source of your unhappiness, consider evaluating other factors that could impact your feelings towards your partner.
 Doing so can allow you to see if any other feelings are masquerading as relational discord.
 When dealing with internal issues, many people find themselves projecting these feelings onto partners subconsciously.
-If you are constantly feeling unhappy, some possible sources of discontent include:

 • Depression